Darkness4/blog/pages/blog/2023-09-16-road-to-replicable-infrastructure/page.md

 #### Add root password

-While it may not be necessary to set a root password since we are using a post-boot script, it's better to hardcode a recovery root password that can be deleted by a postscript instead of doing the inverse.
+While it may not be necessary to set a root password since we are using a post-boot script, it's better to hard-code a recovery root password that can be deleted by a postscript instead of doing the inverse.

 ```shell
 chroot /gentoo-minimal